 Carriers configuration is accessible from the Routing $\mathbb{X} \to \operatorname{Carriers}$ menu.

-When a SIP gateway is created, a related carrier will be automatically created in disabled state, as shown in figure 2.7 on page 12.
-The carrier just needs to be enabled by clicking on the Enable/Disable action button.
+When a SIP gateway is created, a related carrier will be automatically created in disabled state, as shown in figure 2.7 on page 11.
+The carrier just

 Figure 2.5: Example output of TDM interfaces auto discovery